-T 0378 Hematology: Myelodysplastic Syndrome (MDS): Documentation of Iron Stores in Patients Receiving Erythropoietin Therapy be appropriate due to patient-specific reasons.
+Exceptions are used to remove a patient from the denominator of a performance measure when the patient does not receive a therapy or service AND that therapy or service would not be appropriate due to patient-specific reasons.
 The patient would otherwise meet the denominator criteria.
 Exceptions are not absolute, and are based on clinical judgment, individual patient characteristics, or patient preferences.
 The PCPI exception methodology uses three categories of reasons for which a patient may be removed from the denominator of an individual measure.
 These measure exception categories are not uniformly relevant across all measures; for each measure, there must be a clear rationale to permit an exception for a medical, patient, or system reason.
 For the measure Myelodysplastic Syndrome (MDS): Documentation of Iron Stores in Patients Receiving Erythropoietin Therapy, exceptions may include system reasons.
 Although this methodology does not require the external reporting of more detailed exception data, the PCPI recommends that physicians document the specific reasons for exception in patients' medical records for purposes of optimal patient management and audit-readiness.
 The PCPI also advocates the systematic review and analysis of each physician's exceptions data to identify practice patterns and opportunities for quality improvement.

-Additional details by data source are as follows: For Registry: Documentation of system reason(s) for not documenting iron stores prior to initiating erythropoietin therapy - Append modifier to CPT Category II code: 3160F-3P Risk Adjustment No risk adjustment or risk stratification No risk adjustment or risk stratification.
-Stratification Consistent with CMS' Measures Management System Blueprint and recent national recommendations put forth by the IOM and NQF to standardize the collection of race and ethnicity data, we encourage the results of this measure to be stratified by race, ethnicity, administrative sex, and payer.
-Type Score Rate/proportion better quality = higher score Algorithm To calculate performance rates: Find the patients who meet the initial population (ie, the general group of patients that a set of performance measures is designed to address).
+Documentation of system reason(s) for not documenting iron stores prior to initiating erythropoietin therapy - Append modifier to CPT Category II code: 3160F-3P

+No risk adjustment or risk stratification.

+Consistent with CMS' Measures Management System Blueprint and recent national recommendations put forth by the IOM and NQF to standardize the collection of race and ethnicity data, we encourage the results of this measure to be stratified by race, ethnicity, administrative sex, and payer.

+- 1. Find the patients who meet the initial population (ie, the general group of patients that a set of performance measures is designed to address). - 2.
 From the patients within the initial population criteria, find the patients who qualify for the denominator (ie, the specific group of patients for inclusion in a specific performance measure based on defined criteria).
-Note: in some cases the initial population and denominator are identical.
-3. From the patients within the denominator, find the patients who meet the numerator criteria (ie, the group of patients in the denominator for whom a process or outcome of care occurs).
-Validate that the number of patients in the numerator is less than or equal to the number of patients in the denominator 4.
+Note: in some cases the initial population and denominator are identical. - 3.
+From the patients within the denominator, find the patients who meet the numerator criteria (ie, the group of patients in the denominator for whom a process or outcome of care occurs).
+Validate that the number of patients in the numerator is less than or equal to the number of patients in the denominator - 4.
 From the patients who did not meet the numerator criteria, determine if the provider has documented that the patient meets any criteria for exception when denominator exceptions have been specified for this measure: include system reasons.
-If the patient meets any exception criteria, they should be removed from the denominator for performance calculationAlthough the exception cases are removed from the denominator population for the performance calculation, the exception rate (ie, percentage with valid exceptions) should be calculated and reported along with performance rates to track variations in care and highlight possible areas of focus for QI.
+If the patient meets any exception criteria, they should be removed from the denominator for performance calculation.
+Although the exception cases are removed from the denominator population for the performance calculation, the exception rate (ie, percentage with valid exceptions) should be calculated and reported along with performance rates to track variations in care and highlight possible areas of focus for QI.

 If the patient does not meet the numerator and a valid exception is not present, this case represents a quality failure.
-No diagram provided Copyright / 5.1 Identified measures:
+No diagram provided